Cameron Aiello Dodd

 I was solo programmer for the project, working with one artist.

-The three minigames are top down ambulance-driving, a mouse based phone line operator simulator, and a shooting gallery game.
+The three minigames are top down ambulance-driving, a mouse based phone line operator simulator (I'm particularly proud of this one), and a shooting gallery game.

 Early Warning